-The value of the embedded derivative has been calculated by discounting future cash flows at an appropriate market rate.
-The valuation method is consistent with commonly used market techniques.
+The value of the embedded derivative has been calculated separately from the host contract using current HPI.
 All inputs into the valuation models are obtained from observable market data.
 No assumption for future HPI has been included as this is not considered to be practical.